Integral $p$-adic non-abelian Hodge theory for small representations: Cohomological comparison and a conjectural analogue of Deligne--Illusie decomposition

 \begin{ques} Let $\frakX$ be liftable and fix such a lifting.
 Let $a\geq\frac{1}{p-1}$ and $\calL$ be $a$-small $\OXp$-representation with associated Higgs bundle $(\calH,\theta_{\calH})$.
 Can we upgrade $\rL\eta_{\rho(\zeta_p-1)}$ to $\rL\eta_{\zeta_p-1}$ in Conjecture \ref{Conj-CompareCohomology}?
 Namely, do we have a quasi-isomorphism

 \end{ques} \begin{rmk} Recall that in \cite{AGT}, Tsuji constructed an equivalence between the category of crystals on his Higgs site and the category of Higgs bundles satisfying certain convergence conditions.
 Both of the categories can be embedded full-faithfully into the category of $\OXp$-vector bundles.
-In \cite{Tsu21}, Tsuji proved a canonical quasi-isomorphism between the $(p-1-r)$-th truncations of Higgs complex and Hodge--Tate complex associated with a crystal on his Higgs site when the corresponding Higgs field is nilpotent of length $r$ modulo $p$.
-This is also one of our evidences to ask Question \ref{Ques-Upgrade}\footnote{According to the work of Tsuji and the non-abelian Hodge theory in characteristic $p$ \cite{OV} which the authors were informed by Mao Sheng, perhaps the Conjecture \ref{Conj-CompareCohomology} should be modified as follows:
+In \cite{Tsu21}, Tsuji gave a canonical quasi-isomorphism between the $(p-1-r)$-th truncations of Higgs complex and Hodge--Tate complex associated with a crystal on his Higgs site when the corresponding Higgs field is nilpotent of length $r$ modulo $p$.
+This is also one of our evidences to ask Question \ref{Ques-Upgrade}. \end{rmk}

-Keep assumptions in Theorem \ref{Thm-IntegralSimpson}.
-Then for any $a$-small $\OXp$-representation $\calL$ with induced Higgs bundle $(\calH,\theta_{\calH})$ and $r$ the nilpotent length of $\theta_{\calH}$ modulo $p$, the canonical morphism in Corollary \ref{Cor-IntegralSimpson} induces a quasi-isomorphism

-Note that the smallness condition implies that $r\leq p-1$ as $\frac{(\zeta_p-1)^{p-1}}{p}\in\calO_C^{\times}$, so the above form of Conjecture \ref{Conj-CompareCohomology} will not violate Theorem \ref{Thm-TruncationOne}.
-Perhaps the modified version of Conjecture \ref{Conj-CompareCohomology} might be compatible with the works of Ogus--Vologodsky and Tsuji.}. \end{rmk}